sy2002/QNICE-FPGA/hw/README.md

 free from Xilinx as the time of writing, Vivado is way to go when developing for Xilinx FPGAs.
-So we made a port of QNIEC-FPGA to Vivado, which you can [download here](https://www.xilinx.com/support/download.html); we recommend to use the "HLx Editions" and the free Vivado WebPACK license is sufficient for working with QNICE-FPGA.
+So we made a port of QNIEC-FPGA to Vivado, which you can [download here](https://www.xilinx.com/support/download.html); we recommend to use the "HLx Editions" with the free Vivado WebPACK license.
 Open the project `hw/xilinx/nexys4ddr/Vivado/qnice_nexys.xpr` to synthesize using Vivado.